thanhbn/qdrant-loader/docs/users/detailed-guides/mcp-server/hierarchy-search.md

 ## 🎯 Overview

-The hierarchy search tool is designed for structured documentation where document relationships and organization matter.
+The hierarchy search tool is designed specifically for **Confluence documents** where document relationships and organization matter.
 It's particularly powerful for:

 - **Confluence spaces** with parent-child page relationships
-- **Wiki systems** with hierarchical organization
+- **Confluence documentation** with hierarchical organization
-- **Documentation sites** with nested structures
+- **Confluence knowledge bases** with nested structures

 ### Key Benefits